YunoHost/doc/pages/07.help/help.md

 - [Support](https://forum.yunohost.org/c/support/6?target=_blank) for issues when setting up or using YunoHost itself;
 - [Support apps](https://forum.yunohost.org/c/apps/11?target=_blank) for issues when setting up or using apps.

-To allow us to help you on the forum, you absolutely need to fill in the Support request template, it will be displayed on message creation.
+To allow us to help you on the forum, you absolutely need to fill in the Support request template, it will be displayed upon message creation.

 ## Explain the context